This page provides guidelines for configuring basic SAML authentication.

 Log in as the Account Owner.
 See Who Can Configure SAML.

-From Authentication Provider > SAML, enter the SAML configuration settings:
+From Authentication Provider > SAML, enter the following SAML configuration settings:

-Login URL: The SAML Login URL where the Tenant routes login requests initiated by your Service Provider (SP).
+Login URL: The SAML Login URL where the Controller routes Service Provider (SP)-initiated login requests.
 This login URL is required.

-Logout URL: The URL where the Tenant redirects users after they log out.
+Logout URL: The URL where the Controller redirects users after they log out.
 If you do not specify a logout URL, users will get the AppDynamics login screen when they log out.

 Certificate: The X.509 certificate from your identity provider configuration.
 Paste the certificate between the